froq/froq-beta-archive/README.md

 ## Composer Support

 You can integrate any library you want use into Froq!.
-Composer's `vendor` file will be in root (`/`) directory and composer's autoloader will be included automatically in application.
+Composer's `vendor` folder will be in root (`/`) directory and composer's autoloader will be included automatically in application.

 ## Folder Structure